-- 9.15.1 prior agreement between the ACD and the person making the communication as to: - (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; and - 9.15.2 assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder.
+- 9.16.1 prior agreement between the ACD and the person making the communication as to: - (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; and - 9.16.2 assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder.

-9.16 Client Money Rules
+9.17 Client Money Rules

-- 9.16.1 The FCA Handbook contain provisions (known as the Client Money Rules) designed to safeguard client money in the hands of authorised persons.
-However, the CASS rules also provide that money need not be treated as client money in respect of a delivery versus payment transaction, for the purpose of settling a transaction in relation to units in a regulated collective investment scheme such as the Company, provided that: - the ACD receives the money from a client in relation to the ACD's obligation to issue shares in the Company in accordance with COLL; or - (b) the money is held in the course of redeeming shares, where the proceeds are paid to the client within the timeframe specified in COLL. - 9.16.2 Where money is received in either of the circumstances set out in paragraph 9.16.1(a) or 9.16.1(b) above, the ACD must cease to operate the exemption if, by close of business on the Business Day following receipt of the money, it has not paid it over to the Depositary or the client or, if direct issues and cancellations of Shares by the Company are permitted, to the Company, as applicable. - 9.16.3 In order to facilitate management of the Company, the ACD makes use of the delivery versus payment exemption on the issue of shares in respect of money received other than in the form of cheques.
-Money received in other payment forms for the issue of shares is, therefore, not protected under the Client Money Rules until the delivery versus payment exemption period has expired.
-Money received by the ACD in the form of redemptions, cheques or other remittances is paid directly into a client money account maintained by the ACD with an Approved Bank and protected in line with the Client Money Rules.
-No interest is payable by the ACD on monies credited to this account.
+- 9.17.1 The FCA Handbook contain provisions (known as the Client Money Rules) designed to safeguard client money in the hands of authorised persons.
+However, the CASS rules also provide that money need not be treated as client money in respect of a delivery versus payment transaction, for the purpose of settling a transaction in relation to units in a regulated collective investment scheme such as the Company, provided that: - (a) the ACD receives the money from a client in relation to the ACD's obligation to issue Shares in accordance with COLL; or - (b) the money is held in the course of redeeming Shares, where the proceeds are paid to the client within the timeframe specified in COLL. - 9.17.2 Where money is received in either of the circumstances set out in paragraph 9.16.1(a) or 9.16.1(b) above, the ACD must cease to operate the exemption if, by close of business on the Business Day following receipt of the money, it has not paid it over to the Depositary or the client or, if direct issues and cancellations of Shares by the Company are permitted, to the Company, as applicable.

-9.16.4 In certain circumstances (and subject to the rules in COLL), if the ACD has lost touch with an investor, the ACD will be permitted to pay the investor's client money balance to a registered charity after six years.
+- 9.17.3 In order to facilitate management of the Company, the ACD makes use of the delivery versus payment exemption on the issue of Shares in respect of money received other than in the form of cheques.
+Money received in other payment forms for the issue of Shares is, therefore, not protected under the Client Money Rules until the delivery versus payment exemption period has expired.
+Money received by the ACD in the form of redemptions, cheques or other remittances is paid directly into a client money account maintained by the ACD with an approved bank and protected in line with the Client Money Rules.
+No interest is payable by the ACD on monies credited to this account. - 9.17.4 In certain circumstances, if the ACD has lost touch with an investor, the ACD will be permitted to pay the investor's client money balance to a registered charity after six years.
 The ACD will not do so until reasonable efforts have been made to contact the investor.
 The investor will still be entitled to recover this money from the ACD at a later date irrespective of whether the ACD has paid the money to charity.
+This is subject to the rules in COLL, which require the ACD to transfer any distribution payment which remains unclaimed after a period of six years from the date of payment to the Company's capital property.

-9.17 Direct issue and cancellation of Shares
+9.18 Direct issue and cancellation of Shares